 First Ladies Betty Ford and Roslyn Carter changed things up as well, handing out plastic eggs that contained personal notes from each of them.
 Continuing that theme, President and Nancy Reagan handed out wooden eggs instead, each inscribed as a memento of the event and signed by a famous person.
 Similar wooden eggs are still given to all children 12 and younger as they leave the event.
 Who knows?
 Receiving that keepsake wooden egg may inspire some of those youngsters to become collectors of presidential memorabilia, perhaps even Official White House China.

-Distinguished historian and collector Raleigh DeGeer Amyx has acquired a remarkable number of scarce or rare pieces of official White House China.
+Distinguished historian and collector Raleigh DeGeer Amyx has acquired a remarkable number of scarce and rare pieces of Official White House China.
 Mr. Amyx’s passion for American historical artifacts has been his sole focus for nearly 40 years.
 Mr. Amyx's collection is the largest privately-owned collection of extremely high-quality, as well as the rarest, Official White House China and Presidential China in the world.
 If you would like to engage in a discussion with Mr. Amyx about White House China, please contact him through the button below.